pahrurozidev/english-daily-learning/README.md

+> **Tuesday, 16 January 2024**

+- Hello, Sorry I haven't written or learned a singgle word of english, I'm out of my consistency.
+Today I promised myself to always study english under any circumstances

 > **Monday, 4 January 2024**

 - Korea adalah negara dengan warisan budaya yang kaya: Korean is a country with a rich culture heritage